The Myddle Class: Recording

 Their first single, "Free As The Wind", backed with a full-band rendition of Bob Dylan's "Gates of Eden", was released on Tomorrow in December 1965.
 "Free as the Wind" combined Goffin and King's commercial flair with garage-informed folk rock.
 Billboard reviewed "Free as the Wind" in its December 1965 issue stating, "New label, new group and new Goffin-King material has smash hit possibilities.
 Folk rocker is a powerhouse!"
 The song became a hit in Albany, New York, but despite the glowing Billboard review, it failed to catch on outside the region.
 Gaining popularity, the Myddle Class played at many of New York's leading clubs, such as the Night Owl and Cafe Au Go Go.
 On December 11, 1965, the Myddle Class headlined a concert at the Summit High School Auditorium with opening acts the Forty Fingers and the Velvet Underground.
 Aronowitz produced the show and had booked all of the bands including the Velvet Underground, who used the name "Velvet Underground" for the first time this night.
-It was also their first live performance with Maureen Tucker on drums.

 In 1966, the Myddle Class released a follow-up single, "Don't Let Me Sleep Too Long", which the band took from a demo by the Blues Project that later became their hit "Wake Me Shake Me" — a song covered by many acts.
+"Don't Let Me Sleep Too Long" and "Wake Me Shake Me" were adapted from an early 20th century African American spiritual, so neither band could claim copyright on it.
 This hard-rocking single more accurately reflected the Myddle Class' live sound, and reached #2 on the Albany charts, but like their first single did not reach a wider market.
-It was backed by "I Happen To Love You", subsequently covered by the Electric Prunes.
+It was backed by "I Happen To Love You", an original song written by Goffin and King, subsequently covered by the Electric Prunes.
 In 1966, Myddle Class opened for the Blues Project.